 Abstract

 Cassava (Manihot esculenta Crantz) is an important tuber crop grown for food, feed and beverages.
-Because of its ability to grow in soil of low organic content and produce high yield, it is considered a food security crop in African countries.
-Now it became the industrial crop since it’s raw material used for the production of starch, energy and live stock feed.
+Because of its ability to grow in the soil of low organic content and produce high yield, it is considered a food security crop in African countries.
+Now it became the industrial crop since it' is a raw material for the production of starch, energy and live stock feed.
 In Tamil Nadu, it is grown in Salem, Namakkal, Erode, Cuddalore, Dharmapuri and Kanyakumari districts, both in irrigated and rainfed condition.
-In the recent past, the major constraints in cassava production is mealybug damage.
+Recently, the major constraint in cassava production are mealybug damage.
 The invasive mealybug species, Phenococcus manihoti Matile-Ferrero (Pseudococcidae) was first reported from Salem district and its occurrence was found associated with other species of mealybug.
-The nymphs and adult of mealybugs were collected from farmers’ field of Namakkal, Salem and Thiruppur district and morphological characters were observed to identify the key characters of mealybug species.
+The nymphs and adult of mealybugs were collected from farmers' field in Namakkal, Salem and Tiruppur district and morphological characters were observed to identify the key characteristics of mealybug species.
 Among the specimens collected, the species identified with colour, wax coating and body filaments were Ferrisia virgata, Pseudococcus jackbeardsleyi and P. manihoti.
-P. manihoti was differentiated from the other species with its distinct symptom of distortion of leaves at tip (Bunchy top) and extensive honey dew secretion.
+P. manihoti differentiated from the other species with its distinct symptom of distortion of leaves at the tip (Bunchy top) and extensive honey dew secretion.

-Key words: Cassava; Mealybug species; Morphological identification.
+Key words: Cassava; Mealybug species; Morphological identification

 Introduction

-Cassava is staple food for many countries in the world and can withstand drought and poor soil. it is not only used for starch extraction, but also used in many ways viz., savouries, soup making, and deserts etc. In India the major cassava growing areas are in Kerala, Tamil Nadu and Andhra Pradesh and Tamil Nadu contributes 83.75 % of production in India (APEDA,2022).
-Sixty percent of the crop in Tamil Nadu are in irrigated condition and rainfed crop is forty percent.
+Cassava is a staple food for many countries worldwide and can withstand drought and poor soil.
+It is not only used for starch extraction, but also used in many ways viz., savouries, soup making, and deserts etc. In India the major cassava growing areas are in Kerala, Tamil Nadu and Andhra Pradesh .Tamil Nadu contributes 83.75 % of total production in India (APEDA,2022).
+Sixty percent of the crop in Tamil Nadu are in irrigated condition, and rainfed crop is forty percent.
 One of the major constraints in cassava production was insect pests infesting cassava crop.
 The important pests of cassava in Asia are whiteflies (Bemisia tabaci Gennadius), mealybugs (Phenococcus manihoti Matile-Ferrero) and red spider mites (Tetranychus urticae Koch) (Supartha et al., 2022).
 Mealybugs are polyphagous and cause economic damage to several crops.
 It is reported in many hosts crops viz., Poacea, Asteraceae, Fabaceae, Rosaceae, Rubiaceae, Euphorbiaceae, Myrtaceae, Labiatae, Moraceae and Cyperaceae and Cassava received 24 species of mealybugs (Garcia Morales et al., 2016).
-Most of the species are co existed in cassava crop and seasonal incidence differed with species viz., regular, occasional and invasive.
-Among the mealybug species P. Manihoti native to South America attained pest status after entered in Africa and it was introduced into India during 2020 in Thrissur, Kerala.
-It was also reported from Salem district of Tamil Nadu (Sampath et al., 2021).
+Most of the species co existed in the cassava crop, and seasonal incidence differed with species viz., regular, occasional and invasive.
+Among the mealybug species P. Manihoti native to South America attained pest status after entering Africa and it was introduced to Thrissur, Kerala, India during 2020 .
+It was also reported from the Salem district of Tamil Nadu (Sampath et al., 2021).
 P. Manihoti occurred in cassava with other mealybug species and hence field level identity is important not only for the management of pests but also for the identification of species specific natural enemies, to study the seasonal incidence of the particular species and intensity of infestation.
-Apart from that maintaining year round availability of insect culture (live repository) play a key role in students research and production of biological control agents.
+Apart from that, maintaining year round availability of insect culture (live repository) plays a key role in students' research and production of biological control agents.
 Hence, the present study was conducted to identify the different species of mealybug in cassava for maintaining type species of mealybug in the laboratory.

 Materials and Methods